rstofi/rstofi/README.md

 ## Hello there!

-My name is Kristof Rozgonyi, and I am a radio astronomer and developer passionate about transforming raw data into meaningful insights.
+My name is Kristof Rozgonyi, and I am a data scientist, radio astronomer and developer.
+I like working with data, pipelines and complex problems.

 Feel free to contact me @ [kristof.rozgonyi.astro@gmail.com]